Modal

 Modal is decomposed into the following components:

-Using different combinations, you can compose different kinds of modals, e.g. dialog modal, blocking modal, scrollable modal, etc.
+Using different combinations, you can compose different kinds of modals, e.g. dialog modal, modal with form, blocking modal, scrollable modal, etc.

 ModalHeader